naouuud/shopping-cart/README.md

 # Shopping Cart

-Implementing a shopping cart in React JS.
+Implementing a shopping cart in React JS (not styled).

-NOT STYLED.

 Learning goals/libraries used:
 * React Router